zeionara/archeron/README.md

 [root@archiso /] systemctl enable NetworkManager
 ```

+> **Important**
+> Make sure to install the mentioned network packages and enable the network-manager.
+These steps are needed for the network to work properly after reboot

 8. Extension point (optional) - install [cpu microcode](CPU.md)
 9. Extension point (required) - install [gpu driver][gpu].
 If this step is skipped, then there will be [gpu driver issue](#gpu-driver-issue) after reboot

+> **Important**
+> Don't skip gpu driver installation - the system will hang on boot without the driver

 10. Extension point (optional) - install [sound toolkit](Sound.md)
 11. Extension point (optional) - setup [desktop environment](Desktop.md)
 12. Extension point (optional) - setup [developer tools](AUR.md)